trellix-enterprise/mvision-edr-activity-feed/README.md

 ## COMMAND LINE USAGE

-In order to use the CLI, you need credentials in McAfee Investigator.
+In order to use the CLI, you need credentials in MVEDR.
 The CLI has several parameters (as described with ``mvision-edr-activity-feed  -h``):